hydro-project/hydroflow/docs/docs/dfir/quickstart/setup.md

 ```
 This should return successfully.

-The template provides a simple working example of a Hydroflow program.
+The template provides a simple working example of a DFIR program.
 As a sort of "hello, world" of distributed systems, it implements an "echo server" that
 simply echoes back the messages you sent it; it also implements a client to test the server.
 We will replace the code in that example with our own, but it's a good idea to run it first to make sure everything is working.

 :::note
-We call a running Hydroflow binary a *transducer*.
+We call a running DFIR binary a *transducer*.
 :::

 Start by running a transducer for the server: